deNBI/simpleVMWorkshop/part5.md

 2. Since your master node is just used for submitting jobs, please select *de.NBI mini* as flavor and the snapshot you created in the previous parts as image.
    ![](./figures/clusterMasterImage.png)
+   The same snapshot will also be used for all worker nodes.
 3. The worker nodes will run the actual tools, so we need a flavor wir more cores then the one that the master node is using.
-Therefore, please select *de.NBI large* as flavor and the same snapshot as in the previous part.
+Therefore, please select *de.NBI large* as flavor and start two worker nodes by providing `2` as the worker count.

 4. Now click on Start!
 Thats it!
 Just with a few clicks you started your own cluster.